“Just because Hitler said that modern art is bad, that doesn’t make it good”

 Let’s stop with art is the howl that must be raised.
 With this art horrified by itself, and less horrified by the profit that it generates.
 With the empty trans-aesthetic exhibitionism.
 We no longer have to make art with the justified stylistic features that are externally imposed on it, in its own proclaimed negation.
 Art must reside and be produced elsewhere.
 Outside—but is there one?
 Only an intoxicated and fanged poetics seems possible to me!

-Be careful, we are not proposing any kind of retromania and nostalgic desire, nor we are curling up like an hedgehog by exposing a ruthless criticism of the world of art—that world feeds precisely on these criticisms, as aptly notes Virilio.
+Be careful, I am not proposing any kind of retromania and nostalgic desire, nor I am curling up like an hedgehog by exposing a ruthless criticism of the world of art—that world feeds precisely on these criticisms, as is aptly noted by Virilio.
 There is no aesthetic or value judgements at stake here.
 Rather, we want to enhance people’s awareness of the condition in which we are thrown.
-Thinking about the mechanisms that art uses is, in fact, these days, a way to think about the all-encompassing disorientation of our times.
-The question to ask is no longer the Greek-flavored one “what is art?”, but the more cybernetic-oriented one “how does art function?”.
-We should be questioning its mode of production and our own relationship with it.
-Otherwise, where will we end up?
+Thinking about the mechanisms that art makes use of represents, these days, a way to think about the all-encompassing disorientation of our times.
+The question to ask is no longer the Greek-flavored one “what is art?”, but the more cybernetic-oriented one “how does art function?”, thereby questioning its mode of production and our own relationship with it.

 ~ Noologizing defines himself as “a guy who writes”.
 When he doesn’t swim with sharks, tweets at @Noologizing.